 Robert T Harvey is an experienced composer based in LonDon UK

 “First and foremost the duty of any composer is to deliver.
-Whether or not your delivery has style is another matter.
-I’ve always felt that if your first 8 bars of music are strong, you can make the next 32000 work without issue.
+I’ve always felt that if your first 8 bars of music are strong, the next 32000 will be strong too.
 I always make sure the foundation of my ideas are solid enough to allow me to get a project over the line early.
 It’s all about the integrity and integration with the vision of the writer, director and producer.
 Understanding stylistic approaches of the people who’s shoulders you’re standing on and having taste.
 If you can balance those plates for the entire production cycle while managing expectation, you’re in a good position to bring out the best in something that someone else might think already finished.”

 “Recently I’ve enjoyed a measure of success.
 I’ve worked over a couple of really prestigious Big Finish releases which I’m happy to say are some of my most proudest works.
 Blind Terror The Gods of Frost by Guy Adams is one such project.”